fallahn/pseuthe/readme.md

 There are four kinds of microbes to look out for.
 The most common are either green or red.
 Green microbes give you health when eaten, red will take some away.
-Red microbes are sick and dying, and will fade away quite quickly.
+Red microbes are sick and dying, and will fade away slowly.
 There are also blue 'viral' microbes which are less common, but will give you a significant health boost.
 Very rarely you will also see something akin to a jelly fish.
-These fade rapidly, but eating one gives you a full set of health, so eat it quick!
+These fade rapidly, but eating one gives you full health, so eat it quick!
+    Microbes don't like to group.
+Striking red plankton to help them die sooner will promote the arrival of new microbes - but don't accidentally swallow anything nasty...

 ####Controls